Comparing Hosted PBX and UCaaS

 November 26, 2018

 If you’re launching a new company, or if you’re preparing for a communications upgrade, you may be hearing of some technologies like hosted private branch exchange (hosted PBX) and Unified Communications as a Service (UCaaS).
-Choosing between hosted PBX and UCaaS can be a challenge, particularly if you don’t have a good understanding of the differences between them.
+Choosing between hosted PBX services and UCaaS can be a challenge, particularly if you don’t have a good understanding of the differences between them.

 If you’re hoping there will be a definitive recommendation for which of these two technologies is better, you’ll likely be frustrated.
 Like a lot of business decisions, the best communications technology depends on what your needs are and what challenges you’re hoping to solve.
 Take a look at the basic differences between hosted PBX and UCaaS: